Providence, Swedish services to pay $1.4M over lab-work complaint

-Providence and Swedish health services have been fined $1.4 million after the attorney general’s office determined they had used a laboratory that fell outside its network, resulting in excessive bills.
+Providence and Swedish health services have been fined $1.4 million after the Washington Attorney General’s Office determined they had used a laboratory that fell outside its network, resulting in excessive bills.

 Providence Health & Services and Swedish Health Services have agreed to pay $1.4 million to settle a complaint filed by the Washington Attorney General’s Office alleging the health-care providers used a laboratory that was out-of-network for many patients, resulting in unnecessary costs.